chinmaysagade/reWizeNotes/linear_algebra.md

 In linear algebra: Vectors are always rooted at the origin.
 Origin is root of all vectors.
 The coordinates are written vertically [ 2/3 ]  to avoid confusing with a point like (2,3) .

+### Linear and Affine Vectors and Transformations:
+When we are discussing linear algebra, we are strictly in the domain where vectors are rooted at origing and the transformations are not translating the vectors from origin.
+Those vectors and transformations are affine, a superset of linear transformations.
+For instance, y = mx+b is not a linear transformaiton since
+Transforming first and then adding:  y(x1+x2) =  m(x1)++b+m(x2)+b = m(x1+x2)+2b .
+Adding first and then transforming:  y(x1+x2) =  m(x1+x2)+b.

 ### Gradient as Vectors:
 The gradient of a vector valued function f:R^n to R is the vector of the partial derivatives of f:
 <img src="images/slide_7.jpeg" width="400">